OzZaken/meme-generator/README.md

 ## Features
 - View and select memes from a gallery
-- Edit the selected meme by adding text, changing text color, and uploading an image
+- Generate custom memes by selecting images from a gallery or uploading your own
+- Add custom text with different font styles and colors to memes
-- Translate the user interface to different languages
+- Translate the app to different languages
-- Save the created meme
+- View and save your generated memes